Derby City Council uses a Strengths Based Approach for all work with children and families.

 - Arrangements and procedure for review, variation and termination of the allowance;

-The case will remain open to the Council to deliver financial support.
-The plan would be a Child in Need plan with the only need identified being the Financial Need and the service provided to meet this need would be "Child arrangement order - financial support".
-The Plan is recorded by the Social Worker before their involvement is completed.
-The Connected Persons Team will assist the finance team with annual reviews where necessary.
-For the first annual review this will usually be the previous social worker.
-Reviews may only involve confirming with professionals who know the child that the placement continues to meet his/her needs.
+The Exit from Care Team children's practitioner will support the finance team with annual reviews where necessary.
+Reviews may only involve confirming with the carer or professionals who know the child that the placement continues to meet their needs.
 However, if there is a substantial change of circumstances, e.g. a serious change in the behaviour of the child, a new adult in the home, it would normally be necessary to conduct a new assessment of needs.

 The allowance is reviewed annually and this is to: